-Kansas City is a large city located in the state of Missouri.
-With a population of 475,378 people and 147 constituent neighborhoods, Kansas City is the largest community in Missouri.
+Kansas City is a very large city located in the state of Missouri.
+With a population of 508,394 people and 167 constituent neighborhoods, Kansas City is the largest community in Missouri.

 Also of interest is that Kansas City has more people living here who work in computers and math than 95% of the places in the US.

 Kansas City is an extremely ethnically-diverse city.
 The people who call Kansas City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kansas City residents report their race to be White, followed by Black or African-American.
 Kansas City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the city’s residents.
-Important ancestries of people in Kansas City include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 10.68% of the city’s residents.
+Important ancestries of people in Kansas City include German, Irish, English, Italian, and European.

 The most common language spoken in Kansas City is English.
 Other important languages spoken here include Spanish and African languages.